Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Overlap functions for astrometry and pulsar timing arrays

 \section{Overlap functions for astrometry and pulsar timing arrays}

+{The overlap reduction function (ORF) of a pair of detectors accounts for how the sensitivity to the SGWB changes due to the relative positions and orientations of the detectors.
+The cross-correlation of the signal across the two detectors can be written entirely in terms of the ORF and the underlying SGWB spectral density.
+Schematically, one can write

-In this section we obtain expressions for astrometric overlap reduction functions (ORF) and their cross-correlations with pulsar timing arrays.
+where $s_{I,J}$ denotes the signal at detector $I,J$, $\gamma_{IJ}$ the overlap reduction function and $I(f)$ the SGWB intensity.} In this section we obtain expressions for the astrometric ORFs and their cross-correlations with pulsar timing arrays.
 We include the possible presence of a dipolar SGWB anisotropy, which can be instrumental for distinguishing cosmological from astrophysical backgrounds.
 We investigate the crucial role of the position of the monitored objects for determining the sensitivity of the system to the SGWB properties.
 Our covariant, analytical formulas are convenient and simple to use for Fisher forecast analysis.

 Astrometry aims to measure the position and motion of stars on the celestial sphere, while PTA are sensitive to the time of arrival of radio signals from distant pulsar sources.
 GW passing between the position of stars, pulsars, and the Earth modify photon geodesics, leading to effects which are measurable with both methods.
 The presence of a stochastic GW background (SGWB) induces correlations among measurements of GW signals, as detected by observations of distinct astronomical objects.
 In most studies the SGWB is assumed isotropic.
 However, it develops kinematic anisotropies if the frames of GW source and GW detector move with respect to each other \cite{Cusin:2022cbb}.
 Kinematic anisotropies break the isotropy of the SGWB, making it direction-dependent: they are fully determined by the properties of the isotropic part of the background, as well as the direction of the velocity among frames.
 For this reason it is desirable to derive analytical, covariant expressions for the ORF, which make transparent how the sensitivity to SGWB properties depend on the position of stars in the sky.
 We do so in section \ref{sec:astrov} where we focus specifically on astrometry, while in section \ref{sec_xcorr} we analyse its possible synergies with PTA observations.